 Bonus: Exercise Helps You Destress!

 Stretching and gentle movement can help the body recuperate from stress.
 Stress results in body tension and short breathing patterns which increases levels of cortisol (the stress hormone).
 By taking time to stretch alongside deep breathing techniques, the body and mind are able to relax and help the body move out of “fight or flight” mode, also triggering a positive response in the body by reducing stress hormones and increasing ‘happy’ hormones.

 We may not be battling a sabre-tooth tiger anymore, yet the body still reacts this way when in stressful situations by fighting or fleeing.
 What’s different today is that these stressful situations are constant rather than once and a while.

 We see many patients and clients come into the clinic for ailments not realizing that they aren’t breathing at full capacity using all of their diaphragm because of this tension due to stress.
 Supporting the body using massage and chiropractic care, alongside daily stretching and breathing activity, can help the body relax and be better prepared for when stressful situations come up again.

-Adding other activities, like restorative yoga, helps reduce stress because it helps the parasympathetic nervous system, which is responsible for rest, digestion, energy conservation and slowing the heart rate.
+Adding other activities, like restorative yoga or pilates, helps reduce stress because it helps the parasympathetic nervous system, which is responsible for rest, digestion, energy conservation and slowing the heart rate.